Which four muscles and tendons are part of the rotator cuff in the shoulder?

 Prepare for the ARRT MRI Registry Exam with focused quizzes and detailed explanations.
 Master complex concepts with targeted practice questions and advance your career in diagnostic imaging.

-The rotator cuff consists of four specific muscles and their corresponding tendons that play a crucial role in shoulder stability and movement.
-The correct answer includes the Subscapularis, Infraspinatus, Teres Minor, and Supraspinatus, which are the key components of the rotator cuff.
+The rotator cuff is composed of four specific muscles and their tendons that play a critical role in stabilizing the shoulder joint and allowing for a wide range of shoulder movements.
+The correct answer includes Subscapularis, Infraspinatus, and Supraspinatus, all of which are integral components of the rotator cuff.
+The fourth muscle is Teres minor, which, although not listed in the chosen answer, is typically included in descriptions of the rotator cuff's anatomy.

 Subscribe